subhadarship/round-trip-distractors/README.md

-# Distractor Generation using Round Trip Neural Machine Translation
+# Distractor Generation Using Round Trip Neural Machine Translation

 Code for the paper Automatic Generation of Distractors for Fill-in-the-Blank Exercises with Round-Trip Neural Machine Translation